D0bledore/ShowcaseTZ/README.md

 ### Acknowledgements

-Use this space to provide attribution to any supports that helped, encouraged, or supported you throughout the development stages of this project.
-A few examples have been provided below to give you some ideas.

-- I would like to thank my partner (John/Jane), for believing in me, and allowing me to make this transition into software development.
+My special thanks go to my partner (Rose Kilima), for believing in me.
+She is also the reason I found Code Institute and applied for the Full-Stack Software Development Course.